<< BACK to OUR BELIEFS Page

 The Sanhedrin practices for declaring the new moon developed into the traditions of the Jewish day Rosh Chodesh - a modern-day holiday that celebrates the event of the New Moon.
 Wikipedia Encyclopedia[36] describes this day as:

-Again, here is confirmation that the Sanhedrin relied upon observation of signs.
-The Wikipedia[36] continues:
+Again, here is confirmation that not only did the Sanhedrin rely upon observation of signs, but it was also customary to gather at the time of the renewed moon to confirm its arrival.
+The Wikipedia [36] continues:

-Today, a Jewish group claims to be the reestablished Sanhedrin[34] created in preparation for any needed court system in the future should the temple in Jerusalem ever be restored.
-It is believed by these Jews that should the people wish to return to the original traditions, the method of observing signs would once again be standard practice.
-They further explain in their article Fixing of the Calendar[7]:
+Today, a Jewish group claims to be the reestablished Sanhedrin[34] in preparation for restoring a court system, should a temple ever be restored in Jerusalem.
+It is believed, by these Jews, that should the people wish to return to the original traditions, the method of observing the signs would once again be standard practice.
+It is also fully understood that the current Hebrew calendar is tainted and unfit to continue much longer.
+They further explain in their article Fixing of the Calendar [7]:

-Now that we are familiar with the Biblical principles of a calendar and the history of how the Hebrew Calendar was established mathematically, let's take a deeper look at just how the current Hebrew Calendar is constructed, why it is drifting, and why it's overall architecture and man-made rules may further contradict what we have learned from scripture.
+Now that we are more familiar with the origins of the Hebrew calendar, when it was established, and just how the Jews consider its validity, let's take a deeper look at just how the current Hebrew Calendar is constructed, why it is drifting, and why it's overall architecture and man-made rules may further contradict what we have learned from scripture.

 Download full-version PDF document